dm248/dm248.github.io/posts/20201015_shellsort.md

-While no other sequence could beat this one, the astute reader might notice that there is a possibility that another sequence might also score the same 162.
+While no other sequence could beat this one, the astute reader might notice that there is a possibility that another sequence might also score the same 162 swaps.
 That is because 162 can be reached as 12 + 66 + 84, which our search would have missed
 because we imposed *z* >= 85.
 However, it turns out that *y* = 66 is impossible for a 4-sort on an already 13-ordered sequence.
 To see that, consider the 13-ordering